Justin Wilkes

 Justin Wilkes is a film and television producer.
 Best known for producing documentary What Happened, Miss Simone? that earned him Academy Award for Best Documentary Feature nomination at 88th Academy Awards with co-producer Amy Hobby and director Liz Garbus.
+Wilkes also produced the Peabody Award-winning documentary film Judy Blume Forever, that premiered on Amazon Prime Video in 2023.